Alessandro Ghinelli

-Alessandro Ghinelli (born 1 August 1951, in Pistoia) is an Italian politician.
+Alessandro Ghinelli (born 1 August 1951) is an Italian politician.

 Former member of right-wing party National Alliance, he ran for Mayor of Arezzo as an independent at the 2015 Italian local elections, supported by a centre-right coalition formed by Lega Nord, Forza Italia, Brothers of Italy and the civic list "Ora Ghinelli".
 He was elected Mayor of Arezzo and took office on 16 June 2015.